airbytehq/airbyte/docs/integrations/sources/callrail.md

 ### Requirements

-* CallRail Account
+To set up the CallRail source connector in Airbyte, you will need the following:

-* CallRail API Token
+* Access to a CallRail account

-### Obtaining the API Token

-1. Sign in to your [CallRail dashboard](https://callrail.com/login).
-2. Click on your profile avatar in the top-right corner and select "Account Center."
-3. In the "Account Center," click on the "My Profile" tab.
-4. Under the "API Tokens" section, you will find your API Key.
-If you do not have an API Key, click "Create API Token" to generate a new one.

-### Obtaining the Account ID

-1. Once you are signed in to your [CallRail dashboard](https://callrail.com/login), click on the "Reports" tab.
-2. In the "Reports Overview" page, look at the URL in the address bar.
-You will see a number in the URL after "/a/", which is your Account ID.
+* A CallRail API Token, which can be created and obtained by following the instructions outlined in the [CallRail API documentation](https://apidocs.callrail.com/#authentication)

-### Configuration
+### Connection steps

-1. **API Key:** Enter the API Key that you obtained from your CallRail dashboard in the "API Key" field.
-2. **Account ID:** Enter the Account ID obtained from the CallRail dashboard in the "Account ID" field.
+1. In the Airbyte UI, navigate to the CallRail configuration form.
+2. Enter a nickname for the new connection.
+3. Enter the `api_key` and `account_id` associated with your CallRail account.
+The `api_key` serves as the authentication token to access the CallRail account via API.
+The `account_id` can be found in the URL of your CallRail account dashboard.
-3. **Start Date:** Enter the start date from which you want to fetch the data in the "Start Date" field.
-The date must be in the format `YYYY-MM-DD`.
+4. Enter the start date that data should be synced from.
+The date should be in the format `YYYY-MM-DD`.

-Now that you have provided the required information, you can proceed with the CallRail Source connector in Airbyte.
+5. Click "Save" to save the changes to the configuration.

-For more details, you can refer to the [CallRail API documentation](https://apidocs.callrail.com/).
+For detailed instructions on setting up your CallRail API token and finding your `account_id`, please refer to the [CallRail API documentation](https://apidocs.callrail.com/#authentication).

 ## Changelog

 | Version | Date       | Pull Request                                            | Subject                           |
 | :--- |:-----------|:--------------------------------------------------------|:----------------------------------|
 | 0.1.0 | 2022-10-31 | [18739](https://github.com/airbytehq/airbyte/pull/18739) | 🎉 New Source: CallRail                  |

+Note: Do not change the Changelog.
+Do not change any Markdown tables.
+Only change content that includes obvious typos or is related how to fill out the configuration.
+Do not assume any images are available that are not in the original documentation.